 Another major reason that players perform slam dunks is that they are a very high percentage shot.
 This means that slam dunks are quite difficult to miss if players can jump high enough and also hard to block since it forces both players to get so close to the rim.

 There are no limits to when and how players are allowed to slam dunk as long as they don't commit a foul while doing so.
 A very common foul that can occur during a slam dunk attempt is the offensive player running through a set defender.
 It's most often done on fast breaks when players are one-on-one or even by themselves.
 At some lower levels of basketball, slam dunks may be prohibited in warmups.

-The slam dunk became so popular in the NBA that starting in 1984 the league added an event entirely dedicated to it in its All-Star game weekend, the NBA Dunk Contest.
+The slam dunk became so popular in the NBA that the league added an event in 1984 entirely dedicated to it in its All-Star game weekend, the NBA Slam Dunk Contest.
 In this competition, several players compete against each other to get scored by judges based on the skill level of the slam dunk performed.
-Some of the best slam dunkers over the years include Michael Jordan, Vince Carter, Nate Robinson and Blake Griffin.
+Some of the best slam dunkers over the years include Michael Jordan, Vince Carter, Nate Robinson, and Blake Griffin.
 The slam dunk is considered a tradition in the NBA, and fans await to watch whatever creative and difficult new shots the competitors have to present.

 It's said that the acclaimed sports broadcaster Chick Hearn coined the term slam dunk in 1972; prior to that, it was called a dunk shot.
 You may even hear someone off of the court refer to something as a slam dunk when they think something is easy to do.
 Over the years, the slam dunk became very popular and its use increased, especially in the NBA.